runelite/runelite/README.md

 Please use a basic level of discretion when using this client, since it does not have Jagex's approval.
 Don't post links to this page on reddit.

+## Current differences with RuneLite

+- Fight Caves & Jad Plugin
+- Antidrag Plugin: Can be toggled to be always on or always off, as opposed to only when shift-clicking.

 ### License

 RuneLite is licensed under the BSD 2-clause license.
 See the license header in the respective file to be sure.